jpeddicord/askalono/README.md

 ### How is this different from other solutions?

-There are several other excellent projects in this space, including [licensee](https://github.com/benbalter/licensee) and [LiD](https://source.codeaurora.org/external/qostg/lid/).
+There are several other excellent projects in this space, including [licensee](https://github.com/benbalter/licensee), [LiD](https://source.codeaurora.org/external/qostg/lid/), and [ScanCode](https://github.com/nexB/scancode-toolkit).
 These projects attempt to get a larger picture of a project's licensing, and can look at other sources of metadata to try to find answers.
 Both of these inspired the creation of askalono, first as a curiosity, then as a serious project.

 askalono focuses on the problem of matching text itself -- it's often the piece that is difficult to optimize for speed and accuracy. askalono could be seen as a piece of plumbing in a larger system.
+The askalono command line application includes other goodies, such as a directory crawler, but these are largely for quick once-off use before diving in with more systematic solutions.
+(If you're looking for such a solution, take a look at the projects I just mentioned!)

 ### Where do the licenses come from?